-- 25% dilution = 150 drops of essential oils per 1 ounce of carrier = for one-time application like wart removal, scraps, cuts, and other wounds.
+- 25% dilution = 150 drops of essential oils per 1 ounce of carrier = for one-time application like wart removal, skin tags, or areas with localized pain.

 - 50% dilution = 1:1 ratio of carrier to essential oils = not recommended unless under the supervision of a trained professional.

 Stir the essential oil into the carrier, then apply as indicated.
 And that’s that!
 You’ve successfully diluted your essential oil and enjoyed the added benefit of a nourishing carrier oil.